Strategy – Study Plan for UPSC CSE 2027

 2. Prepare the syllabus

-Yes, you heard it correctly, before starting the preparation you need to prepare yourself.
-This process includes following elements:
+Yes, you read it correctly, before starting the preparation you need to prepare yourself.
+This process includes:

 This exam demands more than a decent amount of time to prepare with determination, which is possible only if the desire for coming into the services is burning in your heart incessantly.